sablier-labs/v2-core/README.md

 For more information, see the [Technical Overview](https://docs.sablier.com/contracts/v2/reference/overview) in our docs, as well as these [diagrams](https://docs.sablier.com/contracts/v2/reference/diagrams).

+### Branching Tree Technique

+You may notice that some test files are accompanied by `.tree` files.
+This is called the Branching Tree Technique, and it is explained in depth [here](https://github.com/sablier-labs/v2-core/wiki/Tests#branching-tree-technique).

 ## Deployments

 The list of all deployment addresses can be found [here](https://docs.sablier.com).
 For guidance on the deploy scripts,